PickleTz/nginx-proxy-manager/docs/setup/README.md

 for a list of supported architectures and if you want one that doesn't exist, [create a feature request](https://github.com/NginxProxyManager/nginx-proxy-manager/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=).

-Also, if you don't know how to already, follow [this guide to install docker and docker-compose](https://manre-universe.net/how-to-run-docker-and-docker-compose-on-raspbian/) on Raspbian.
+Also, if you don't know how to already, follow [this guide to install docker and docker compose](https://manre-universe.net/how-to-run-docker-and-docker compose-on-raspbian/) on Raspbian.

 Please note that the `jc21/mariadb-aria:latest` image might have some problems on some ARM devices, if you want a separate database container, use the `yobasystems/alpine-mariadb:latest` image.